 Dangerous products such as toys, furniture, tools, and medical devices can cause all types of injuries ranging from minor to serious or even fatal.

-At The Bradley Law Firm, we help consumers who have suffered serious injuries due to dangerous products, such as:
+At Bradley Law Personal Injury Lawyers, we help consumers who have suffered serious injuries due to dangerous products, such as:

 - Eye injuries